mlesniak/rust-raycaster/README.md

 Please be aware that it's important that the whole area has to be surrounded by walls, i.e. some non-zero block.

-To compile and run this, `libsdl2` and its image support (for loading textures) are necessary, i.e.
+To compile and run this, `libsdl2` and its image support (for loading textures, since I didn't want to write a parser for the PNG format ;-)) are necessary, i.e.

     brew install sdl2 sdl2_image
     cargo run --release